istana/bigpicture/README.md

 5
 ### 11. active social functions - RSS exports, publish to Facebook or YouTube automatically via API, keep videos synchronized with YouTube, comments

-share the content on multiple sites like YouTube and Vimeo for video, soundcloud for audio, provide news on Facebook page and so on.
+in the end the system is independent of third parties, but can share the content on multiple sites like YouTube and Vimeo for video, soundcloud for audio, images on Deviantart, provide news on Facebook page and so on.
 Be like a big octopus with one head and lots of tentacles!

 because why not? at least for most of the stuff

+also comments, there are comments and comments are aggregated also from 3rd party sites, because I'm lazy to browse 10 different sites

 ### 12. audit trail - see history of posts, pages, articles